Creatiwity/witycms-doc/users.md

 # Users

-The "**Users**" application provides the ability to manage account for each person who register to the website according to the group permissions, certain menus or submenus will be unavailable.
+The "**Users**" application provides the ability to manage account for each person who register to the website (according to permissions granted by your administrator).

 ## Users List